Physics

 Physics as a Co-discipline

-Students are required to complete a minimum of three courses (9 credit hours) at the 300-level or above, from classes offered by the Department of Physics and Astronomy.
+Students are required to complete a minimum of three courses (9 credit hours) at the 300-level or above, from classes offered by the Faculty of Physics and Astronomy.
 At least three of these credit hours must be at the ‘5500+ level’.
-Labs, special topics, and research courses do not satisfy any of the above requirements.
+Special topics and research courses do not satisfy any of the above requirements.
 Students who receive a grade of B- or less in two or more courses used to satisfy these requirements will be disqualified from using Physics as their co-discipline.

 Retention in Program